It is a gift of an asset after you pass away.

 Yes - if your circumstances change you can adjust the amount of your gift.

-There are many ways, including making a bequest in a will or trust; naming the organization of your choice as a beneficiary of a life insurance policy, IRA, or pension fund; giving a gift of cash or assets; setting up a charitable gift annuity or charitable remainder trust.
+There are many ways, including making a bequest in a will or trust; naming the organization of your choice as a beneficiary of a life insurance policy, IRA, or pension fund; giving a gift of cash or assets; setting up a charitable gift annuity or charitable remainder trust: Opening a Donor Advised Fund at the Jewish Community Foundation of Greater Mercer.
 Please consult your professional advisor to determine which method of giving is best for you.

 The long-term future of the Jewish community requires adequate financial resources.
 Recent studies show organizations will need to generate 20%-25% of their operating budget from endowed funds in 20 years in order to meet their obligations.
 By leaving a legacy gift, you help ensure that the values and services of Jewish organizations you care about will be part of our community long into the future.